rukonpro/portfolio/README.md

 Contact

 Feel free to reach out if you have any questions or would like to collaborate.
-You can contact me at your.email@example.com.
+You can contact me at rukon.js@gmail.com .

 Thank you for visiting my MERN Stack Developer Portfolio!

 Note: Update placeholders such as your-username, your_mongodb_connection_string, and your.email@example.com with your actual information.

-vbnet

-Remember to replace the placeholder information with your actual details, such as your GitHub username, MongoDB connection string, and contact email address.